JelmerOffenberg/python-api-workshop/README.md

 #### Step-by-Step Instructions:

 1. **Configure SQLite with SQLAlchemy**
-    - Create a `database.py` file and configure a SQLite database connection using SQLAlchemy.
-You can use the `create_engine` function from SQLAlchemy to create a database connection.
-The documentation for this is pretty good.
-The database file will be automatically created.
+    - I've created a `database.py` file that provides some boilerplate code to get you started.
+This file will contain the code to interact with the database.
-    - Try to run your file and see if the database file is created and no errors arise.
+    - Try to run your file and see if the database file is created in your directory.
+You can check this by running `ls` in your terminal or check the file tree.
-    - To run a python file, you can use the following command: `python database.py`.
-Ensure that reside in the directory where the file exists.
     - What are the benefits of using an ORM like SQLAlchemy for database interactions?
     - What are the potential drawbacks of using an ORM like SQLAlchemy for database interactions?

 2. **Create a SQLAlchemy Model for your Data**
     - Just as with FastAPI and Pydantic, you can use SQLAlchemy to define data models.
-Create a SQLAlchemy model for your data that matches the Pydantic model you've defined earlier.
+Create a SQLAlchemy model in the `database.py` file for your data that matches the Pydantic model you've defined earlier.
 The data model is the object that is stored in the database.
     - Ensure that the SQLAlchemy model is correctly defined and that it matches the Pydantic model.
     - Test the model by creating an instance of it and printing it.
 Does it work as expected?